Arctic National Wildlife Refuge

 Drilling is a dirty and dangerous business that has historically always resulted in spills and harmed the environment.
 In addition, it feeds the nation's dangerous addiction to oil, which is also a major cause of climate change.
 Major and minor spills occur almost daily in Alaska oil fields, and these occurrences can cause lasting damage to the environment.

 In addition to the threat of spills, if drilling were allowed in the Arctic National Wildlife Refuge the network of roads, pipelines, gravel mines, and heavy machinery that would be needed to produce oil would industrialize the pristine wilderness of the refuge.
 Despite what drilling supporters have claimed, energy extraction in the Arctic Refuge would do virtually nothing to bring down energy costs or increase energy security, and new supplies of oil would not arrive for years.
-According to government estimates, oil from the refuge would lower prices at the gas pump by a little more than a penny/gallon and not for 20 years.

 There are better solutions to our energy problems that can both protect the pristine habitat found in the Arctic National Wildlife Refuge and make us less dependent on oil.
 Audubon endorses raising fuel efficiency standards, energy conservation, and responsible development of renewable energy sources like properly-sited wind farms and solar power.